SzK14/SkytrainSurfer/README.md

 ### Colorful Environments
 The game features colorful buildings and backgrounds that are procedurally generated, providing a visually appealing experience.
 Buildings are placed side by side, giving the illusion of a continuous city.

-### Chase Mechanic
-The player is pursued by a security guard, adding excitement and pressure to the gameplay.
-Falling behind or hitting too many obstacles will result in the guard catching the player.

 ### Leaderboard
 Players can compete for high scores and see their ranking on the leaderboard, fostering competition among friends and the community.